"

 • Lesson Design: Foster collaborative learning through group discussions, peer feedback, and cooperative projects to build a sense of community.

-• Assessments: Use formative assessments that encourage dialogue, such as peer reviews or group presentations, rather than relying solely on high-stakes individual testing.
+• Assessments: Use formative assessments that encourage dialogue, such as peer reviews or group presentations.

 Boosting Confidence (Esteem)